 |Death: ||Mar.
 14, 1910|

 Mary Elizabeth "Bessie" (Rock) Tuttle was born in 1886 in Kansas City, Missouri, the daughter of John A. Rock and Ellen "Nellie" Welch.
 Her mother died when she was seven years old; her father remarried when she was 10.
 She grew up in the Kansas City area, mostly in the Armourdale district of Kansas City, Kansas.

 At the age of 18, she married Charles Earl "Charley" Tuttle in 1905 in Kansas City, Kansas, against her father's strong objection.
 The couple lived in and near the Kansas City area, having a son, John, born in KCK in 1906.
 They moved to rural Franklin County, Kansas and lived there until moving to Osawatomie in early March 1910, where her husband had found a new job.
 Bessie very suddenly took ill with what was called septicemia (bacterial blood poisoning), suffering for 10 days before dying in the boarding house where they had been staying.
 She was buried two days later.
 She was 23 years old.

 Her husband remarried a year later and sent their son to live with relatives, raising a new family with his second wife.
-He died a few years later, in 1919 or 1920.
+He died in 1919.
 Bessie's son John was lost to her family.

 From the Osawatomie Graphic, Thursday 17 March 1910:

 Mrs. C. Tuttle died at the home of Mr. and Mrs. Bennett, Monday afternoon, after a brief illness.
 She came here from Rantoul about ten days ago, her husband having a job in the round house at this place.